 The Committee shall also prepare an audit committee report as required by the SEC to be included in the Company’s annual proxy statement.

 Duties and Responsibilities

 The Committee, in carrying out its responsibilities, believes its policies and procedures should remain flexible, in order to best react to changing conditions and circumstances.
-The Committee should take appropriate actions to set the overall corporate “tone” for quality financial reporting, sound business risk practice and ethical behavior.
+The Committee should take appropriate actions to set the overall corporate “tone” for quality financial reporting, sound business risk practice, compliance and ethical behavior.
 The following shall be the principal duties and responsibilities of the Committee.
 These are set forth as a guide with the understanding that the Committee may supplement them as appropriate.

 Oversight of Independent Auditors

 1. The Committee shall be solely and directly responsible for the appointment and termination (subject, if applicable, to stockholder-ratification), compensation, retention and oversight of the work of the independent auditors (including resolution of disagreements between management and the independent auditors regarding financial reporting) for the purpose of preparing or issuing an audit report or related work.
 The Committee shall pre-approve all audit and non-audit services provided by the independent auditors and shall not engage the independent auditors to perform the specific non-audit services prohibited by law or regulation.
 The Committee may delegate pre-approval authority to a member of the Committee.
 The decisions of any Committee member to whom pre-approval authority is delegated must be presented to the full Committee at its next scheduled meeting.
 The independent auditors will report directly to the Committee.